In this article

-Anyone who shares a bed will understand how annoying it can be when your bedmate has different sleeping preferences than you.
-(Take it from me: Sleeping temperature is one of the only things my fiancé and I fight about.)
+If you sleep hot but your bedmate is always cold (or vice versa), finding the right comforter to accommodate both preferences can be challenging.
 That’s why Hayslett recommends the Crane & Canopy dual comforter with two different warmth and weight levels.
-She says it’s “perfect to keep both happy and sleeping easy,” hopefully limiting any future fights.
+She says it’s “perfect to keep both happy and sleeping easy,” hopefully limiting any future arguments.
 One side of the hypoallergenic comforter is labeled “all season,” which features seven-inch squares packed with down-alternative filling, while the “lightweight” side has ten-inch squares for better airflow.
-The comforter’s corner ties allow it to be secured inside a duvet cover, so it will always stay put.
+As for the comforter’s shell, that’s made from extra-long-staple cotton for a smooth finish.

 Filling: Wool batting | Shell: Organic cotton | Weight: Medium | Care: Machine washable

 If you don’t like the idea of down or polyester fill, consider this duvet made of wool batting.
 It’s recommended by Ray Pirkle, co-founder of Rivertown Lodge in Hudson.
 It won’t have the loft or fluffiness of a down or down-alternative comforter; instead, it’s got some weight to it, not unlike a weighted blanket.
 Plus, “it’s hypoallergenic and organic,” he says.
 And because wool is known to be a natural insulator, it will keep you cool on summer nights and warm during the winter.